kimmobrunfeldt/drydoc/readme.md

     ...
     The actual template with {{ variable }}.

-Document starts with variable definitions. '...' in its own line ends the variable definitions.
+Document starts with variable definitions.
+Definitions are followed by '...' in its own line end the section.
 Variable definitions are in YAML http://en.wikipedia.org/wiki/YAML.
 Variables must be in dictionary-like format, so they can be passed to template engine.